 - All revolutions start with a shared idea or a vision but they cannot be sustained without some common values and indicators for measuring their progress.

-- We need to have control over our attention if we want to build and live in a better world for us.
+- We need to have control over our attention if we want to build and live in a better world.
 Invasive marketing practices and junk content seek to fill our minds with information of little value leaving little time for revolutionary thinking.

 I want to take some action!
 What are some things I can do?
 For a start, go to the bottom of the article to learn more.